stacks-network/docs/src/pages/stacks-blockchain/transactions.md

 The Stacks Transactions JS library contains Typescript types and classes that map to the Clarity types, in order to make it easy to construct well-typed Clarity values in Javascript.
 These types all extend the abstract class `ClarityValue`.

-Here are samples for Clarity value contructions using this library:
+Here are samples for Clarity value constructions using this library:

 ```js
 // construct boolean clarity values